NOTE: I am on the job market for independent faculty positions. Reach out!

 I approach this problem at three levels:

-1. Parse molecular mechanisms of treatment resistance, susceptibility, and selectivity upon mutation
+1. Identify and classify mechanisms of mutation-induced resistance and sensitivity upon mutation

-(AKA What is the mechanism through which mutations cause treatment resistance?)
+(AKA What are the mechanisms through which mutations cause treatment resistance?)

 A clinical mutation may induce resistance by directly decreasing drug binding affinity, increasing protein activity, alter signaling pathways by perturbing protein-protein interactions, or retuning a target’s inhibitor sensitivity profile.
 I combine computation and experimental approaches to study mutation-induced mechanisms through which small-molecule inhibitor resistance may arise.
 This enables me to build towards models of ligand resistance, susceptibility, and selectivity.